Matchbook/github-xcode-bot-builder/README.md

 Contributing
 ====================================
-* You may want to consider contributing to the [original project](https://github.com/modcloth-labs/github-xcode-bot-builder) as more people will probably benefit changes there.
+* You may want to consider contributing to the [original project](https://github.com/modcloth-labs/github-xcode-bot-builder) as more people will probably benefit from changes there.
 * Github Xcode Bot Builder uses [Jeweler](https://github.com/technicalpickles/jeweler) for managing the Gem, versioning, generating the Gemspec, etc. so do not manually edit the gemspec since it is auto generated from the Rakefile.
 * Check out the latest **master** to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.